SystemFw/blog/content/staging/oop-data-oriented.md

 relevant log with `read.tx streams key`, which will fail if the log isn't there, _but nothing guarantees the log will be there_.
 The logs are per key, so we cannot create them all in advance as we don't know all the keys in advance.
-Instead, we have to create a log on demand, if we want to write some messages to it but we cannot find it in storage.
+Instead, we will creat each log on demand if we cannot find it in storage when we want to write some messages to it.
 We will use `randomName: '{Random} Text` to generate a name for our log:

 ```haskell
 publish: Database -> [(Key, Event)] ->{Remote} ()